An informal group, the Circle

 second Tuesday of every month from October through

-April at the RCAF Officers' Mess, 158 Gloucester
+April at the Warrant Officers' and Sergeants'

-Street, Ottawa, at 8:00 pm.
-The bar opens at 7:30
+pm.
+The bar opens at 7:30 pm.

 Annual dinners are held in